Crusade of Varna: Peace proposals

 Murad is believed to have had the greatest wish for peace.
-Among other things, his sister begged him to obtain her husband Mahmud's release, and his wife Mara, daughter of Đurađ Branković, added additional pressure.
+Among other things, his vizier's sister begged him to obtain her husband Mahmud's release, and his wife Mara, daughter of Đurađ Branković, added additional pressure.
 On 6 March 1444 Mara sent an envoy to Branković; their discussion started the peace negotiations with the Ottoman Empire.

 On 24 April 1444, Władysław sent a letter to Murad, stating that his ambassador, Stojka Gisdanić, was travelling to Edirne with full powers to negotiate on his behalf.
 He asked that, once an agreement was reached, Murad send his own ambassadors with the treaty and his sworn oath to Hungary, at which point Władysław could also swear.

 That same day, Władysław held a Diet at Buda, where he swore before Cardinal Julian Cesarini to lead a new expedition against the Ottomans in the summer.
 The strongest remaining supporter of Ladislaus the Posthumous' claim for the throne also agreed to a truce, thus removing the danger of another civil war.

 Between June and August 1444, negotiations for a treaty were carried out, first in Edirne, and then in Szeged.
 The crusaders were not entirely interested in peace, however, especially with Cesarini pushing for the crusade's continuation.
 The Cardinal eventually found a solution that would allow for both the continuation of fighting and the ratification of the treaty, and on 15 August 1444 the Peace of Szeged was sworn into effect.

 Final stage

 Shortly after all the short-term requirements of the treaty were fulfilled, the Hungarians and their allies resumed the crusade.
 King Władysław gathered an army composed mostly of Hungarian regular troops, and forces from Poland, Transylvania, Croatia, Bosnia, heavy cavalry units from western Europe, and mercenaries from eastern Europe.
-The combined armies numbered 16,000, and were joined by 4,000 Wallachian forces in the area of Nicopolis.
+The combined armies numbered 16,000, and were joined by 4,000 Wallachians in the area of Nicopolis.
 Murad, who had retired shortly after the treaty was completed, was called back to lead the Ottoman army.
 On 10 November 1444, the two armies clashed at the Battle of Varna (near the Black Sea fortress of Varna, Bulgaria).
 The Ottomans won a decisive victory despite heavy losses, while the crusaders lost King Władysław and over 15,000 men.
+The King's ultimate fate is unknown; according to one Turkish account he was beheaded by mercenary Kodja Hazar, however another Turkish source says the King was taken prisoner and executed later.
+The fallen monarch's body was never found nor presented by Ottomans, and his supposed death at the hands of Hazar was not witnessed by any of his Polish or Hungarian men, leaving uncertainty about his ultimate fate and unconfirmed rumors about his survival; Władysław was eventually assumed to be killed in the battle, as he did not return to any of his kingdoms.